lightblue-platform/lightblue-docs-user/cookbook/enums.md

 * don't use enum type, i.e. define enum metadata fields as strings in the model classes or
 * implement enum types which support unknowns.

-An example of a java enum with pojo2java nad java2pojo conversion support for the unknowns:
+An example of a java enum with pojo2java and java2pojo conversion support for one unknown (TODO: figure out something better):

 ```java
 public enum EnumType {